dimitri-edel/terminal_app/README.md

 [First repo](https://github.com/dimitri-edel/pp3.git)
 ## Size of the terminal
 At first I adjusted the size of the terminal in the index.html that came with the template.
-It allowed me to have more space and create larger tables, which could accomodate forecasts for up to seven days.
+It allowed me to have more space and create larger tables, which could accomodate forecasts for up to seven days, without making it look messy.
 Neither me, nor my mentor were sure about how the assemsment team would feel about me changing the files, which Code Institute warned us agains changing.
+So, toward the end
-So, later on I changed it back to the intial width of 80 columns.
+I changed it back to the intial width of 80 columns.
+It's like they say: 'Customer is King!'
 # User stories
-# Design
-# Features

 # Code
 ## OOD
 ### Class diagram
 ### Flow chart
-## Folder structure
 ## BUGS
 # Technologies
-## Languages
-### Python
+- GitHub
+- VS Code
+- Heroku
-#### Python packages
+- Python
 # Deployment
 # Credits
+## Code Institute
+Code Instititute provideed the tutorials on essential knowledge of Python.
+The template for the Heroku website and a step by step tutorial on how to deploy a project on Heroku was provided by the friendly team of Code Institute.
+## stackoverflow.com
+Provided solutions for a few problems, which I would not have been able to come up with on my own.
+## w3schools.com
+I oftentimes used this website, when I needed to quickly look how to use certain classes and functions in Python.
+It posed a great helper in additon to the tutorials by Code Institute.
+## My mentor Adegbenga Adeye
+Special thanks to my mentor for the help and support throughout the project!